gvwilson/thirdbit/fiction/maddy-roo/index.md

 "I don't know."
 Maddy shook her head.
 "I wish Dockety would wake up.
-Or that Special Leaf was here---he could just blast a way out.
+Or that Special Leaf was here—he could just blast a way out.
 Rrrrr…"
 She made a rumbling sound in her throat and shook her paws in the air.